 Line a small baking sheet with paper towels, and place the flour in a small mixing bowl.

 Roll the potato mixture into little balls, about 2 rounded teaspoonfuls each.
 Toss each dumpling in the flour, shake off the excess flour and place on the prepared baking sheet.
 Set aside.

-In a 6-quart soup pot or stockpot, combine the beef broth, chicken broth, water, onion, carrots and parsley.
+In a 6-quart soup pot or stockpot, combine the beef broth, chicken broth, water, onion, carrots, parsley and cilantro.
 Bring to a boil and boil for 10 minutes.
 Turn off the heat and cover to keep warm.

 Heat 2 tablespoons of the oil in a large nonstick skillet over medium to medium-high heat.
 Add 1/3 of the potato dumplings to the skillet, leaving enough room to turn them.
 Brown the dumplings on all sides, 6 to 8 minutes, until golden, and transfer to a paper towel-lined plate or baking sheet.
 Continue to brown the remaining dumplings, using 2 tablespoons of the oil for each batch.

-Heat the beef-chicken stock over medium-high until simmering, over medium-high heat.
-Using a ladle, carefully place the dumplings into the simmering stock.
+Heat the beef-chicken stock over medium-high heat until simmering, Using a ladle, carefully place the dumplings into the simmering stock.
 Simmer dumplings for 3 to 5 minutes.
 Serve immediately since the dumplings are fragile.